 Outfit Details: Slit maxi dress, straw panama hat, velvet choker, pendant necklace, rope belt, and Oxford shoes.

-10. Belle of the Fest – Several 60s and 70s styles from the hippie era have made a comeback in recent years and bell bottoms are one of them.
+Several 60s and 70s styles from the hippie era have made a comeback in recent years and bell bottoms are one of them.
 Love ‘em or hate ‘em but this style is here to stay for Summer 2018.
 In this gorgeous look by @jessimalay beautiful printed bell bottoms are given a style upgrade with a belt and a gorgeous crop top.
 The pants are definitely screaming for attention and the other neutral elements of the outfit are making sure that they get it!

 Style Tip: Bell bottoms immediately draw the eye to themselves so it’s important to full @jessimalay’s example and keep everything else toned down.
 They can also be styled with a basic tank for a casual look.

-Outfit Details: Grey printed bell bottom pants, black crop top, double buckle belt, fringe handbag, peep toe sandals, and classic sunnies.
+Outfit Details: Grey printed bell bottom pants, black crop top, double buckle belt, fringe handbag, peep toe sandals and classic sunnies.

 Do you ever wonder why bigger fashion websites and Coachella centric instagrams feature a select few styles and not others?
 The reason is innovation – Coachella and other fests are all about looking different and letting your inner style goddess come through.
 That doesn’t mean you can’t get a little inspiration from trends but remember – you do you!